-To fire the front coupler, quickly tap the Bell button once followed by four quick taps of the Whistle button, allowing approximately 1⁄2 second to lapse between each quick button press.
+To fire the front coupler, press the Bell button once followed immediately by four pushes of the Whistle button.
 The sound of the liftbar and air line depletion will play, and the knuckle will be released.

 Speed Control:

 M.T.H. engines equipped with Proto-Sound 2.0 have speed control capabilities that allow the engine to maintain a constant speed up and down grades and around curves, much like an automobile cruise control.
 You can add or drop cars on the run, and the engine will maintain the speed you set.